Candida

 tract.

-recognized, while only about 10 of these species are
+have been recognized and only about 10 of these species

-in human individuals.
-The second most common fungus is
+yeast infections in human individuals.
+The second most

-tend to be milder, yet they can also lead to health
+Candida glabrata tend to be milder, yet they can also

 Candida